 6. Alter Your Depth of Field

-Test out both a shallow and deep depth of field for your reflection images.
+Test out both a shallow and deep depth of field in your reflection photography.
 A shallow depth of field will blur the reflection more to create a pretty pattern and view.
 A deep depth of field will show the reflections closer to their true form.

-Both can be beneficial depending on the type of scene you are creating, so think about what aperture might be best before you take the photograph.
+Both can be beneficial depending on the type of scene you are creating, so think about what aperture might be best before you take a photograph.

 7. Take Some Weird Images

-Reflection images can look weird.
+Reflection photography can look weird.
 They might be pretty in a unique way and not something that is traditionally thought of as pretty.
 Embrace this.

 8. Get Creative Post-Processing Reflections